Simarouba amara: Description

-Simarouba amara grows to heights of up to 35 metres, with a maximum trunk diameter of 125 cm and a maximum estimated age of 121 years.
-It has compound leaves that are each around 60 cm long, the petioles are 4–7 cm long and each leaf has 9–16 leaflets.
+Simarouba amara grows to heights of up to 35 m, with a maximum trunk diameter of and a maximum estimated age of 121 years.
+It has compound leaves that are each around long, the petioles are 4–7 cm long and each leaf has 9–16 leaflets.
 Each leaflet is 2.5–11 cm long and 12–45 mm wide, with those towards the end of the compound leaf tending to be smaller.
-The flowers occur on a staminate panicle that is around 30 cm in length, which is widely branched and densely covered in flowers.
+The flowers occur on a staminate panicle that is around in length, which is widely branched and densely covered in flowers.

 The flowers are unisexual, small (<1 cm long) and pale yellow in colour.
 They are thought to be pollinated by insects such as small bees and moths.
 On Barro Colorado Island (BCI), Panama, it tends to flower during the dry season from the end of January to the end of April, persisting for 11 to 15 weeks each year.
 In Costa Rica, it flowers slightly later, between March and July, peaking in April.
 Fruits form between 1 and 3 months after pollination occurs.
 The fruits are brightly colored green to purplish-black, approximately 17 mm long and contain large seeds (10–14 mm), they occur in groups of 3–5 drupes.
 The seeds cannot stay dormant and are dispersed by vertebrates.
 Each seed weighs approximately 0.25 g.

 It is an evergreen species, with a new flush of leaves growing between January and April, during the dry season, when the highest light levels occur in the rainforest.
 This phenology is thought to allow S. amara to photosynthesise most effectively, since the new leaves are more efficient than those they replace.
 It has visible, but indistinct growth rings that are on average 7 mm wide.
 A study of individuals in Panama found that they grow on average 8.4 mm in diameter each year, in Costa Rica, growth rates as fast as 18 mm per year have been recorded, and the stem grows constantly throughout the year.
 The xylem vessels in mature trees range from 20 to 90 μm in diameter, with around 50 vessels present per mm^{2} of branch.
 The density of the wood is between 0.37–0.44 g/cm^{3}, lower than many other species in the rainforest.

 It is a fast-growing, light-demanding and shade-intolerant species.
 Saplings are typically one straight pole, with several compound leaves and only one point of growth.
 This allows the sapling to achieve the greatest vertical growth with a minimum amount of biomass.
 They start to branch once they are 2–5 m tall.

 A study in the forest dynamics plot on BCI found that between 1982 and 2000, around 65% of individuals died, with mortality highest amongst small individuals (<1 cm dbh).
 Large trees (>20 cm dbh) are relatively rare, averaging 2.4 trees per hectare, compared to 40 trees per hectare of >1 cm dbh.